 It is the obligation of the Marysville Public Library to include within its collection differing points of view.
 The libraries' selections of an item do not express or imply endorsement of the authors' viewpoint.
-Materials will not be marked in any way to show approval or disapproval of their contents.
+Materials will not be marked in any way to show approval or disapproval of their contents, nor will items be sequestered, except for the purpose of protecting them from damage or theft.